phatcvo/MPC-for-bicycle-model/README.md

-This is a path tracking simulation using model predictive control (MPC).

 The MPC controller controls vehicle speed and steering base on linealized model.

 This code uses cvxpy as an optimization modeling tool.
 - [Welcome to CVXPY 1\.0 — CVXPY 1\.0\.6 documentation](http://www.cvxpy.org/)

 ### MPC modeling